nianticlabs/acezero/README.md

 python scripts/show_benchmark_results.py results_7scenes_warmstart_benchmark
 ```

+Find pre-computed poses and reconstruction videos for 7-Scenes [here](https://storage.googleapis.com/niantic-lon-static/research/acezero/results_ace0_7scenes.tar.gz).
+These results are from a different run of ACE0 than the one we used for the paper results, but PSNR values are very close (&plusmn; 0.1dB PSNR on average).

 For some experiments in the paper (see right side of Table 1), we run ACE0 and baselines on a subset of images for each scene.
 We provide the lists of images, together with how they have been split for the view synthesis benchmark here: [200 images per scene](https://storage.googleapis.com/niantic-lon-static/research/acezero/splits_7s_200frames.tar.gz) and [50 images per scene](https://storage.googleapis.com/niantic-lon-static/research/acezero/splits_7s_50frames.tar.gz).